Planning out treat meals by Jason Yun

 It was delicious 😉

 I love planning out treat meals because it give me something to look forward to.
 And keeps me more strict with my nutrition plan.
-Plus the way I eat I don’t have any cravings.
+Plus the way I eat I don't have any cravings due to everything I do in terms of light, water, magnetsm (aka Circadian Biology–have you checked out the Circadian Rhythm Transformation).

-Then usually later that week I either do a longer fast or a cleanse day, but since I have 3 planned treats over 11 days, I’ll just wait until after halloween.
+Then usually later that week I either do a longer fast, but since I have 3 planned treats over 11 days, I'll just wait until after halloween.
 I might attempt my first 5 day fast– we will see 🙂

 Update 7.25.19: Please remember the 6 pillars of Health is now the 13 Pillars of Health: Watch the webinar here